sky-uk/nemo/CONTRIBUTING.md

 ### Author
 The github account of the responsible of the commit.
-Don't use this UNLESS the commit is triggered from a corporate account.
+Don't use this **unless** the commit is triggered from a corporate account.

 ### Type
 Must be one of the following: